Horn of Africa: Middle Ages and Early Modern era

 The Isaaq Sultanate was a Somali kingdom that ruled parts of the Horn of Africa during the 18th and 19th centuries.
 It spanned the territories of the Isaaq clan, descendants of the Banu Hashim clan, in modern-day Somaliland and Ethiopia.
 The sultanate was governed by the Reer Guled branch of the Eidagale sub-clan established by the first sultan, Sultan Guled Abdi.
 The sultanate is the pre-colonial predecessor to the modern Somaliland.

 According to oral tradition, prior to the Guled dynasty the Isaaq clan-family were ruled by a dynasty of the Tolje'lo branch starting from, descendants of Ahmed nicknamed Tol Je'lo, the eldest son of Sheikh Ishaaq's Harari wife.
 There were eight Tolje'lo rulers in total, starting with Boqor Harun (Boqor Haaruun) who ruled the Isaaq Sultanate for centuries starting from the 13th century.
 The last Tolje'lo ruler Garad Dhuh Barar (Dhuux Baraar) was overthrown by a coalition of Isaaq clans.
 The once strong Tolje'lo clan were scattered and took refuge amongst the Habr Awal with whom they still mostly live.

 The Majeerteen Sultanate (Migiurtinia) was another prominent Somali sultanate based in the Horn region.
 Ruled by King Osman Mahamuud during its golden age, it controlled much of northeastern and central Somalia in the 19th and early 20th centuries.
 The polity had all of the organs of an integrated modern state and maintained a robust trading network.
-It also entered into treaties with foreign powers and exerted strong centralized authority on the domestic front.
+It entered into treaties with foreign powers and exerted strong centralized authority on the domestic front.
 Much of the Sultanate's former domain is today coextensive with the autonomous Puntland region in northern Somalia.